How to find investors

 Your first step to finding equity funding is to check what types are legal in your market.
 For instance, equity crowdfunding platforms aren’t permitted in all countries.
 In the US, UK, Australia and New Zealand equity crowdfunding is allowed.

-Local, state and federal government websites should have information about registered venture capital and crowdfunding platforms and any regulation requirements.
+Central and local government websites should have information about registered venture capital and crowdfunding platforms and any regulation requirements.

 Other places to check are: